Skip to main content

 4 mentions Positive Neutral Negative

-The game lacks adequate optimization for PC, with users expressing a desire for improved controls and settings.
-It is primarily designed for desktop play or Steam Deck in desktop mode, but does not effectively cater to modern virtual pinball standards.
-Overall, the optimization appears outdated and in need of enhancement.
+The game lacks adequate PC optimization, with users expressing a desire for improved controls and settings.
+It is primarily suited for desktop play or Steam Deck in desktop mode, but does not effectively cater to modern virtual pinball standards.

 • “I'd like to see some better PC optimization options and controls as well.”